-A thorough review of the literature on shoulder dystocia reveals the following:
+A review of the literature on shoulder dystocia reveals the following:

-1. Up until this year there has been no way for obstetricians to determine with any degree of accuracy which babies would be macrosomic and which babies would experience shoulder dystocia at delivery.
+1. Despite the use of ultrasound to attempt to estimate fetal weights, there is currently no way for obstetricians to determine with any degree of accuracy which babies will be macrosomic or will experience shoulder dystocia at delivery.
+New work on shoulder dystocia prediction algorithms may change this existing limitation in obstetric practice.

-2. Likewise, until this year the various strategies proposed to attempt to reduce the number of shoulder dystocia deliveries and brachial plexus injuries would have all resulted in:
+2. The various strategies proposed to attempt to reduce the number of shoulder dystocia deliveries and brachial plexus injuries would result in:

 a.
-Hundreds or thousands of cesarean sections to prevent a single case of permanent brachial plexus injury
+The performance of hundreds or thousands of cesarean sections to prevent a single case of permanent brachial plexus injury

 b.
 The potential medical complications from such interventions